 Once we know more about any imbalance of bacteria in your gut, we can start to change the environment so the healthiest bacteria are able to flourish and protect your body.
 Keep in mind, however, that healthy bacteria require a healthy intestinal lining, so treating leaky gut and stabilizing your digestion is an ongoing process alongside maintaining the right balance of gut bacteria.

-Studies show that stress of any kind (emotional or physical) increases your likelihood of developing leaky gut so, in addition to eliminating certain foods and taking supplements, healing it has to address the stress factors.2,3 You can assess your stress levels by entering your email address in the box to the right of this article called ‘How Has Your Body Been Affected by Stress’.
-You can also download my free action guide to wellness—a 10 page jump-start to assessing and addressing stress with simple 15-minute activities that I refer to as “Stress Remedies.”
+Studies show that stress of any kind (emotional or physical) increases your likelihood of developing leaky gut so, in addition to eliminating certain foods and taking supplements, healing it has to address the stress factors.2,3 You can assess your stress levels by doing my adrenal stress quiz.

-To make it easy for you to get started with products that meet my criteria and allow you to get started with my 5-point protocol to heal leaky gut, I put together a group of products at a discount for you in my online store.
-You can find out about it by clicking here.
+To make it easy for you to get started with leaky gut healing products that meet my criteria and that I mentioned above as part of my 5-point protocol to heal leaky gut, I put digestive enzymes and leaky gut healing powder together in a package, and at a discount, for you in my online store.
+You can find it here.

 Leaky Gut Recovery Process

 Many patients ask me how long it takes to heal leaky gut.
 I tell them it varies, but that I look for steady improvement over 3 to 6 months—which means feeling less awful and more like your old self.
 At 6 months, we reassess to find out if we can start reintroducing some foods.
 Then, as your gut heals, fewer foods will trigger an immune response.
 At that point, we adapt our plan as needed and keep going.